 - Community Culturally Relevant Early Childhood Centers

-- K–12 Najajo Dual Language Curriculum and Program
+- K–12 Navajo Dual Language Curriculum and Program

 - Career Readiness Pathways

-Create the first ever virtual school that combines the best of the traditional classroom with the best of online platforms, gaining value from both approaches and eliminating their weaknesses.
-Provide equitable learning experiences for all students.
+Our long-term intent is to work with partners to create the first-ever virtual school.
+Our plan is to combine the best of the traditional classroom with the best of online platforms, gaining value from both approaches and eliminating their weaknesses.
+Result: equitable learning experiences for all students, providing any time and any place learning.

 REC-1 is currently working on project development in the following areas: